top of page

 “Hey,” he said, immediately wishing he’d thought of a more interesting greeting.

-Ashamed of staring, he gripped his napkin and turned his attention to an old couple across the street who were scolding their poodle, saying, “Hush-hush,” but looked back at the girl in time to catch her at the corner of Brentlass Street.
-She glanced at him and blinked twice before disappearing around the corner.
+Ashamed of staring, Kyle gripped his napkin and turned his attention to an old couple across the street who were scolding their poodle, saying, “Hush-hush.”
+He looked back at the girl in time to catch her at the corner of Brentlass Street, who glanced at him and blinked twice before disappearing around the corner.

-Something about her behavior was appealing, but it didn’t matter because she was gone.
+Something about her behavior appealed to him, but it didn’t matter because she was gone.
 The old couple across the street began to make their way off somewhere.
 “Hush,” the woman said to her poodle.
 “Better to hush.”

-Kyle tried to remember anyone he knew who blinked and whistled like that, and then returned his attention to his chilidog, which by then had turned cold.
+Kyle tried to remember anyone he knew who blinked and whistled like that until he returned his attention to his chilidog, which by then had turned cold.

-He didn’t dare tell his parents about the girl because they would have told him about crushes, which he already knew about.
-And they would have lectured him about keeping his attention on preparing for college, which admonition he didn’t deserve because he worked full-time at Curt’s Groceries after his high school graduation, which helped him save money.
+He didn’t dare tell his parents about his interest in the girl because they would have told him about crushes, which he already knew about.
+They would have lectured him about keeping his attention on preparing for college, which admonition he didn’t deserve because he worked full-time at Curt’s Groceries after his high school graduation for the sole purpose of saving money for college.

-But the thought of the girl kept plaguing him, which surprised him because he would soon leave everyone in his life behind.
+But the thought of the girl plagued him, which surprised him because he would soon leave everyone in his life behind.

-The girl began to look terribly sad and then rushed to the driver’s side of the car.
-He hurried out through the front door to the sidewalk, but by then she and her car were gone.
+That’s when the girl began to look terribly sad.
+She rushed to the driver’s side of the car and got in.
+He set down the apples and hurried out to the sidewalk, but by then she and her car were gone.

 Hanover provided few places for youth to hang out, which was good when trying to find someone on a Friday night.
 After searching for the girl in every store in Granger Mall twice, he drove home disappointed, scolding himself for letting her affect him so.